keu/docs/software_versioned_docs/version-0.23/secrets-backend.md

 1. [Create a service account](https://cloud.google.com/iam/docs/creating-managing-service-accounts) with the appropriate permissions on Google Cloud.
 2. Add the [Secret Manager Secret Accessor](https://cloud.google.com/secret-manager/docs/access-control) role to the service account.
 3. Create and download a [JSON service account key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys#creating_service_account_keys) for the service account.
-4. In the Astronomer UI, set the following [environment variables](environment-variables.md) in your Airflow Deployment, making sure to paste the entire JSON key file in place of `<your-key-file>`:
+4. In the Software UI, set the following [environment variables](environment-variables.md) in your Airflow Deployment, making sure to paste the entire JSON key file in place of `<your-key-file>`:

     ```sh
     AIRFLOW__SECRETS__BACKEND=airflow.providers.google.cloud.secrets.secret_manager.CloudSecretManagerBackend